PaulSolt/Auto-Layout-Book/Auto Layout Book Outline.md

 	* Rules for positions/sizes/spaces
 * Size + position
 	* Exercise: Coordinate system demo (download app)
-		* iPhone Coordinate System Demo
 		* Points vs. Pixels
 		* Vectors vs. Pixels
 		* Pros and Cons of Vectors
 	* Exercise: Preserving vector data (scaling up for accessibility)
 * What Are Constraints?
 	* What Is a Constraint?